 The “most-alive moments” question also immediately brings to my mind what the late John O’Donohue and the poet David Whyte call “the fierce edges of life.”

 Very Scorpio-Pluto-8th House, in the symbolic-mythic language of astrology .

-But really, most people (to lesser or greater degree), regardless of the birth year, don’t want to be stuck into tiny, ill-fitting boxes designed for the convenience of Ivory Tower researchers or big-corpa’s neuromarketing teams.
+Really, though, most people (to lesser or greater degree), regardless of the birth year, don’t want to be stuck into tiny, ill-fitting boxes designed for the convenience of Ivory Tower researchers or big-corpa’s neuromarketing teams.